HackerYou/HYFallBootcamp2014/Wordpress/Week 8/Day 5/performance.md

 Plugin:
 http://wordpress.org/plugins/w3-total-cache/

+Also at some point you need to consider upgrading your web-host to get more RAM, storage, etc.

 ## Uptime

 Your website (or your clients') websites might go down without you knowing.
 Use uptime monitoring tools to get an email whenever your website goes down.
 Why?